-It’s easy to find a pair of in ear headphones, but extremely difficult to find a quality pair.
+It’s easy to find a pair of in-ear headphones, but extremely difficult to find a quality pair.
 Increased only more in difficulty when a price cap is put on.
-For that reason, we hunted down the best in ear headphones under $100.
+For that reason, we hunted down the best in-ear headphones for under $100.

 With that being said, there are a lot of headphones that fit into this category, many of them falling below par.

 We looked for headphones that not only performed excellently but also provided maximum comfort and noise isolation.
 Bearing that in mind, we also looked for a few unique pairs, some being IEMs and others being wireless.

 Klipsch comes out of the gate with a well-rounded pair of in-ear headphones.
 While not the most feature-rich, the Klipsch R6i carry the sound that should be expected with a Klipsch product.

 The advertised 10Hz-19kHz frequency response is fully achieved, with lows reaching well down into the subs and highs being clear as day.

 Unsurprisingly for a Klipsch product, the separation here is unmatched.
 Instruments all seem to have their spot in the sonic space, meshing together to sound cohesive, but clear enough that you can pick out which each is doing.

 However, there are issues.
 The build ear tips feel like they were ripped from a pair of earbuds you’d find in the bottom of your dresser.
 They feel incredibly cheap in the hands and which is a shame to see.

 Still, at around $60, they sound absolutely amazing, and, at the end of the day, that’s what matters.

 Jumping to the IEM side of things, Shure offers up a pair of monitors that are excellent considering the cost.
 Of course, the design of these monitors leads to excellent sound quality and isolation.